Physiological Gaussian Process Priors for the Hemodynamics in fMRI Analysis: Discussion

 \subsection{Computation}

 The model is implemented in the R programming language, and the Markov Chain Monte Carlo (MCMC) code is not optimized for speed, except for the CPU parallelization of models across parcels.
 The computations for our model are therefore rather time consuming, but there are several options to reduce the computational time.
 One option is to use other inference methods, such as VB inference.
-Another option is to use GPUs (graphics cards) for parallelization, particularly if there are a relatively large number of parcels.
+Another option is to use GPUs (graphics cards) for parallelization \citep{eklund2012fmri,eklund2014broccoli}, particularly if there are a relatively large number of parcels.
+Another way to reduce the processing time is to stop the calculations for a given parcel, if it after a certain number of draws is unlikely that even a single voxel in the parcel will survive an activation threshold.